dfelinto/blender-manual/manual/interface/window_system/splash.rst

    Blender Splash Screen.

-To close the splash screen and start a new project, click anywhere outside the splash screen (but inside the Blender Window) or press :kbd:`Esc`.
+To close the splash screen and start a new project, click anywhere outside the splash screen (but inside the Blender window) or press :kbd:`Esc`.
 The splash screen will disappear revealing the default screen.
 To reopen the splash screen click on the Blender icon in the Topbar and select *Splash Screen*.

 Information Region